Modern concrete fire pit on granite tile patio at twilight

 Material Restraint

-Limit your hard surfaces to two or three materials.
-Brick and wood.
+Try to stick to two or three types of hard materials.
+For example, Brick and wood.
 Concrete and steel.
 Stone and timber.
-The patios that look “busy” are almost always using too many finishes.
+Patios that look ‘busy’ are almost always using too many materials.

 04